-Frothy Money is our favorite stop for breakfast, and you'll love STIR for your evening meal.
+Frothy Monkey is our favorite stop for breakfast, and you'll love STIR for your evening meal.
 In the warmer months, pull yourself up to the picnic tables at American Draft, where you can pour-your-own beer right inside a train car!

 TAKE A TRAIN RIDE OR JUST WALK AMONG THEM

 The Tennessee Valley Railroad is a historic railway that takes passengers on a journey back in time, and it's among my favorite train rides in the south.
 The Missionary Ridge Local is what I recommend you take; it departs from the Grand Junction Station in Chattanooga and takes you on a scenic ride through the beautiful Tennessee countryside.
 The train features vintage passenger cars and steam locomotives, making you feel like you've stepped into a different era.

 During your ride, you'll get to see stunning views of the Tennessee River, historic railroad stations, and even pass through a historic tunnel.
 The train also offers themed rides throughout the year, including a Christmas-themed ride and a ride featuring a classic murder mystery.

 One of my favorite things about the Tennessee Valley Railroad is how immersive the experience is.
 The train staff are all dressed in period attire and provide interesting commentary throughout the ride, giving you a glimpse into what life was like during the golden age of railroads.